 Income Support Premium

-Income Support premiums provide you with extra money.
-The eligibility criteria is based on each individual circumstances (e.g. a pensioner, disabled, or caring for someone).
+The Income Support premium may provide you with extra money.
+The eligibility criteria is actually based on each individual circumstances (e.g. a pensioner, disabled, or caring for someone).
 The benefits calculator adviser helps you work out how much you might get.

 Is Income Support paid weekly?
 As a rule, Income Support payment dates are set for every two weeks.
 Like most benefits and allowances the money gets paid into your bank account or similar.
 This is generally the most convenient and a safe efficient method of payment.